 Do you sweep or clean the concrete of your garage floor only to have it feeling gritty and dusty the next day?
 Even after washing it down, can you can run your fingers over the concrete once it is dry and get a white, dusty film on your fingertips?
 If so, you may have a problem with concrete dusting.

 What is concrete dusting and what causes it?

-Dusting is the white chalking and/or powdering of the concrete at the surface.
+Dusting is the white chalking and/or powdering of concrete at the surface.
 It is primarily caused by the slow disintegration of a weak top layer of concrete.
-Foot traffic, cars, and yes, even cleaning can enhance the problem.
+Foot traffic, cars, and even cleaning can enhance the problem.

 There are many reasons for this weakened layer of concrete.
-It can range from poor mixing of the concrete at the plant, excess clay or silt in the concrete mix, old age, or even insufficient curing at the surface.
+It can range from poor mixing at the concrete plant, excess clay or silt in the concrete mix, old age of the concrete, or even insufficient curing.

-The most common reason, however, is excess bleed water at the surface during the finishing process.
+The most common reason, however, is excess bleed water at the surface.
 If there is too much water in the concrete mix, this water will rise to the surface during the finishing process (troweling).
 This bleed water can carry finer particles and cement to the surface, forming a weak layer of concrete at the upper most top of the slab.

 If left untreated, this fine concrete dust can become extremely annoying as it finds its way onto the surface of cars, work benches, laundry machines, and anything else kept in the garage.
-It can also easily be tracked into the house on the bottom of your shoes.
+It can also be tracked into the house on the bottom of your shoes.

 How to stop a dusting garage floor